acturtle/cashflower/docs/getting_started.rst

 ----

 Actuarial cash flow models try to predict the future.
 The results are put on a timeline with future dates.
 Time variable :code:`t` plays an import role.
+In actuarial reporting, it's usual to build monthly models.

 |